 From engagement parties to bridal showers, there are so many opportunities to celebrate a couple’s upcoming union, but none are quite as fun as the lingerie shower.
 It’s an intimate party involving the bride’s closest friends, sexy gifts, and lots of giggling.
 The goal of the party is to give the bride new, flirty pieces she’ll be excited to show off in the bedroom.

 What Is a Lingerie Shower?

 A lingerie shower is a party where guests shower the bride-to-be with gifts of sexy intimates and sleepwear.
 She can use the gifts on her wedding night, during the honeymoon, and beyond.

 Although lingerie parties are arguably the most fun wedding-related pre-party a bride can have, they still require some planning in order to run smoothly and avoid any awkward moments.
 This is an intimate party in more ways than one, so following proper etiquette is key.
 We consulted with party planning expert Maggie Rester to dish out everything you need to know to plan the perfect lingerie shower.

 Meet the Expert

-Maggie Rester is the founder of BASH, a professional bachelorette party planning services in Austin.
-She’s planned hundreds of bachelor and bachelorette parties and often incorporates lingerie showers into her plans for bachelorettes.
+Maggie Rester is the founder of BASH, a professional bachelorette party planning service in Austin, Texas.

 Lingerie Shower Etiquette